-When Landed approaches investors for community capital to invest alongside educators, investors immediately think of Landed in the context of buying rental property.
+When Landed approaches investors for community capital to invest alongside educators, investors immediately think of the Landed Down Payment Program in the context of buying rental property.
 They do not think of a Landed investment in the context of a mortgage.
 Why?
 Because mortgages guarantee the return of the invested money plus a fixed rate of interest.
-A Landed investment does not guarantee the return of any of their investment, and the performance of the investment cannot be predicted in advance.
+An investment in the Landed Down Payment Program does not guarantee the return of any of their investment, and the performance of the investment cannot be predicted in advance.
 In fact, their investment is speculative, based entirely on how the real estate market performs over time.
 It's similar to investing in rental property or speculating on land.

-Given that comparison, investors want to know that the returns they will receive from a Landed investment will be similar to buying real estate.
+Given that comparison, investors want to know that the returns they will receive from an investment in the Down Payment Program will be similar to buying real estate.
 If not, why bother?